Brand Name

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood and urine tests may be needed to check for unwanted effects.

-This medicine may raise your risk of having a heart attack or stroke.
-This is more likely in people who already have heart disease.
-People who use this medicine for a long time might also have a higher risk.
-Check with your doctor right away if you or your child has chest pain that may spread to your arms, jaw, back, or neck, trouble breathing or speaking, headache, nausea, unusual sweating, or faintness.
+This medicine may increase your risk of having a heart attack, heart failure, blood clot, or stroke.
+This is more likely to occur in people who already have heart and blood vessel disease and who are using this medicine for a long time.
+Check with your doctor right away if you are having chest pain or discomfort, nausea or vomiting, pain or discomfort in the arms, jaw, back, or neck, trouble breathing, slurred speech, or weakness.

-This medicine may cause bleeding in your stomach or intestines.
+This medicine may cause bleeding in your stomach or bowels.
 These problems can happen without warning signs.
 This is more likely if you have had a stomach ulcer in the past, you smoke or drink alcohol regularly, are over 60 years of age, are in poor health, or are using certain other medicines (eg, steroid medicine or a blood thinner).
+Call your doctor right away if you have severe stomach pain, black, tarry stools, or are vomiting blood or material that looks like coffee grounds.

 Check with your doctor right away if you have any symptoms of liver problems including dark-colored urine or pale stools, nausea, vomiting, loss of appetite, pain in your upper stomach, or yellow skin or eyes.

-Possible warning signs of some serious side effects that can occur during treatment with this medicine may include black, tarry stools, decreased urination, severe stomach pain, skin rash, swelling of the face, fingers, feet, or lower legs, unusual bleeding or bruising, unusual weight gain, vomiting of blood or material that looks like coffee ground, or yellow skin or eyes.
-Also, signs of serious heart problems could occur such as chest pain, tightness in the chest, fast or irregular heartbeat, unusual flushing or warmth of the skin, weakness, or slurring of speech.
-Check with your doctor immediately if you notice any of these warning signs.
+Serious side effects can occur during treatment with this medicine and can occur without warning.
+However, possible warning signs often occur, including severe stomach pain, black tarry stools, vomiting of blood or material that looks like coffee grounds, skin rash, swelling of the face, fingers, feet, or lower legs.
+Also, signs of serious heart problems could occur such as chest pain, tightness in the chest, fast or irregular heartbeat, or unusual flushing or warmth of the skin.
+Check with your doctor immediately if you or your child notice any of these warning signs.

 Using this medicine during the later part of a pregnancy can harm your unborn baby.
 If you think you have become pregnant while using the medicine, tell your doctor right away.